 Balance of Payments

-Government Fiscal and Monetary policy
+Government Fiscal and Monetary Policy

-Stabilization of the economy (e.g., full employment, control of inflation, and an equitable balance of payments) is one of the goals that governments attempt to achieve through manipulation of fiscal and monetary policies.
+Stabilisation of the economy (e.g., full employment, control of inflation, and an equitable balance of payments) is one of the goals that governments attempt to achieve through the manipulation of fiscal and monetary policies.
 Fiscal policy relates to taxes and expenditures, monetary policy to financial markets and the supply of credit, money, and other financial assets.